MicrosoftDocs/power-automate-docs/articles/minit/settings.md

 ---
-title: Settings
+title: Settings (preview)
-description:
+description: Learn how to set the general options and default configuration of minit, define the working hours calendar templates, and update the application or license in the minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
-ms.topic: article
+ms.topic: conceptual
-ms.date: 07/08/2022
+ms.date: 11/15/2022
 ms.author: tatn
 ms.reviewer: angieandrews
 search.app: